waneya/Approx-Q-Learning-Based-Multi-Agent-Pacman/3_0_0-features.md

 ## Offensive agent - fleeing from enemy ghost, (and pacman!)

 Our agent is the blue offensive agent.
 Our first attempt at attempting to stop our offensive agent from dying to enemy agents was to add a feature of maze distance to attempt to maximise it from an encountered enemy.
-A pitfall of the first

 # Demo

 ![1_-_offensive_agent_is_ghost__running_from_enemy_pacman](uploads/1462f1ad37b0b188024a0901a88c6272/1_-_offensive_agent_is_ghost__running_from_enemy_pacman.gif)

-In this demonstration,
+A pitfall of the first feature is demonstrated here.
+Our Red offensive while maximizing the distance enters in dead end and get caught by enemy agents.

 ![2_-_offensive_agent_staying_in_dead_end](uploads/3ade853f2b9a113095f31b273ac19f4a/2_-_offensive_agent_staying_in_dead_end.gif)